citrix/terraform-provider-citrix/docs/resources/daas_delivery_group.md

 Required:

+- `autoscale_enabled` (Boolean) Whether auto-scale is enabled for the delivery group.
 - `power_time_schemes` (Attributes List) Power management time schemes.
 No two schemes for the same delivery group may cover the same day of the week. (see [below for nested schema](#nestedatt--autoscale_settings--power_time_schemes))

 Optional: